chfyljt/Works/SQL/Optimization/Foundation.md

 ## 6. DISTINCT Clause
 It is executed after expressions and aliases in the SELECT clause.
 Its primary purpose is to filter out duplicate rows, ensuring the final output contains only unique rows.

+## 7. ORDER BY Clause
+After all previous clauses have been executed, the ORDER BY clause is used to sort the final result set.
+It organizes the data based on specified column(s) in either ascending(default) or descending order.
+Sorting is performed based on the first specified column, and if there are duplicates, the second column is used for further sorting, and so on.